-If you captured the images in RAW+JPG mode, then use the Process tab of MCC to convert to TIFFs.
-During processing the full image metadata including the GPS capture location (if using the included GPS receiver) will be copied from the JPG to the TIFF.
+If you captured the images in RAW+JPG mode, then the RAW pixel data will be converted to a TIFF in MCC.
+During processing the JPG image metadata including the GNSS (GPS) capture location (if using a GNSS receiver) will be copied from the JPG to the TIFF.

 When you provide photo(s) of our Reflectance Calibration Targets your images will be calibrated for percent reflectance.
 You can also choose to convert the TIFF files to JPG if your other post processing does not support TIFFs (such as DroneDeploy, MapsMadeEasy, etc).

 Organize your images by deleting any images you do not need to process.
 Locate calibration target images in a "target" folder to speed up the processing.
 Include the DAQ (.daq) log files in your MCC input folder to correct for changes in the ambient lighting over time.
 Read through the below post processing workflow link for more information.

 Once you have processed your images in the Process tab of MCC you may want to convert them to an index such as NDVI.
 All GIS programs that have a Raster Calculator, such as the free software QGIS support processing our Survey3 multispectral images.

 Using the Analyze tab of MCC allows you to open your processed image folder and apply an index and color map (LUT).
 Using the left and right arrows allows you to toggle through the images in your input folder and see the same index and LUT applied.
 You can then save/export the converted Index and/or LUT images for viewing outside of MCC.

 An orthomosaic is a stitched 2D mosaic map image containing many individual photos captured during your survey.